Venustus Cichlid Care Guide: The Giraffe-Patterned Predator

 Tank Size

 A 125-gallon (473-liter) tank is the minimum I’d recommend for Venustus, and even that can feel tight once they reach full size.
-A 6-foot tank is strongly preferred — these fish are powerful swimmers that need horizontal space.
-If you’re keeping a harem with other large Haps, pushing into the 150–180 gallon range gives everyone breathing room.
+A 6-foot tank is strongly preferred.
+These fish are powerful swimmers that need horizontal space.
+If you’re keeping a harem with other large Haps, pushing into the 150.
+180 gallon range gives everyone breathing room.

 Don’t underestimate how quickly these fish grow.
-Starting a juvenile in a smaller tank might work temporarily, but you’ll need that large tank sooner than you think.
+Starting a juvenile in a smaller tank will work temporarily, but you’ll need that large tank sooner than you think.
 Plan for the adult size from the beginning and save yourself the headache of an emergency upgrade.

 Water Parameters